Stuff Guidelines for Election, Referenda and Advocacy Advertisements

-What is the definition of an Advocacy Ad?
+What is the definition of an Election or Advocacy Ad?

 Common subjects include abortion, fluoridation, immunisation, Maori land rights, elections and legalisation of marijuana.
 Government advertisements promoting a range of health and safety initiatives are also likely to be advocacy advertising.

-What are the Advertising Standards Authority (ASA) Guidelines on Advocacy Ads?
+What are the Advertising Standards Authority (ASA) Role

 In New Zealand the Advertising Standards Authority (ASA) has an Advertising Standards Code to ensure that every ad is a responsible ad.
 This means that the public can have confidence in NZ advertisements and know that they are legal, decent, honest and truthful; and respect the principles of fair competition.